-Yes, it is worth taking a drop to secure an MBBS seat.
+Yes, it is worth taking a drop for NEET to secure an MBBS seat.

 - Working hard for an entire year without having to worry about school tests, board exams, board results, etc., is very beneficial as you can directly aim for the bull’s eye (pre-medical entrances).

 - If you work hard, you can revise whatever is taught in the coaching classes on the same day as the day the topic was taught, so that enhances retention of stuff.
 I remember when I went to coaching with school, I just made notes of whatever was taught in the classes and didn’t bother to come back home and revise it.
 At most, if there was a paper, a day before the test, I would practice the biology section well, leaving Physics and Chemistry in its entirety sometimes.